marcelbeumer/gonotes/README.md

 It sucks you can't compile when you're moving around code without cleaning everything up, and it also sucks your editor (neovim in my case) always shows errors, instead of marking them as warnings.
 I do agree with the Go FAQ that "if it's worth complaining about it's worth fixing the code" but I don't agree that's a reason to not having warnings.

+(What's next, not allowing a build when the tests fail?)

 ## Type-system can not distinguish between initialized and uninitialized maps and arrays

 Consumers of your `func () string[]` may get a result value that `== nil` when the function returns an uninitialized array and otherwise not.
 It's probably idiomatic to just not do a nil-check on those return values but, a language that brags about being restrictive and enterprise-safe on purpose leaves a hole where an implementation detail